nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the login system class works when the program is launched.

 <img src="UML Diagrams/StockerToLoginSystem.png" width="280">

 ---

+### Main data structures

+---

+#### Implementation

+##### Drug

+The Drug class is very basic class for now.
+It only contains the product name as well as it's expiry date, but we will soon add some new properties such as product description, etc...

+##### Inventory

+The Inventory class is used to keep track of the quantity of product in stock.
+The hash map seemed to be the most appropriate data structure to match a product id to a quantity and a product entity which are encapsulated in a "StockEntry" class.

+##### Cart

+The Cart class is used to represent an ongoing transaction : to perform a sale, the vendor can add different products with their respective quantities in a cart which will be deducted from the inventory at the checkout.
+To represent this, we chose to use an arraylist of "CartEntry" classes which reprensent a product/quantity tuple.

+##### SalesList

+The SalesList is used to represent every past sales in order to create some statistics and reports.
+This class is only a list of subclasses representing validated carts.

+---